Frequently Asked Questions?

 Similarly, Ayurvedic medicine mostly comes with Anupana or Sahapana which means an after drink.It enhances the effect of medicine by acting as a catalyst.

 You can always contact the doctor assigned to you directly and if the doctor is unavailable you can contact our 24/7 customer support at.
+Our online Ayurvedic doctor consultation is an assistance which can help you through out the course of treatment.

 You can always try reconnecting to the session if its a short term loss of connection and if you can’t reconnect within the scheduled time you can either try contacting the doctor directly or you can mail us at (mail id) and we will reschedule your consultation.